joki20/dbwebb-mvc-proj/README.md

 4. Rename file env.example to .env

-5. Run file database/pokerhighscores.sql in MySQL Workbench as 'root' user (no password) in order to setup the database and its table.
+5. Start MySQL Workbench as 'root' user, no password and port 3306.
+These details can be found in the .env file.
+Run the file database/pokerhighscores.sql in order to setup the database and its table.
 It will create a database called 'joki20'.
-These details can be found in the .env file

 6. You might have to run the command **php artisan key:generate**